 - The appraisal value is based on a likely sales price in an open and competitive market.

-- This is not a home inspection and does not determine true value.
+- This is not a BOZEMAN HOME inspection and does not determine true value.

-The price at which an asset would trade in a competitive Walrasian auction setting.
-Market Value is usually interchangeable with Open Market Value or Fair Value.
-International Valuation Standards (IVS) define Market Value as: the estimated amount for which a property should exchange on the date of valuation between a willing buyer and a willing seller in an arms-length transaction after proper marketing wherein the parties had each acted knowledgably, prudently, and without compulsion.
+International Valuation Standards (IVS) define Market Value as the estimated amount for which a property should exchange on the date of valuation between a willing buyer and a willing seller in an arms-length transaction after proper marketing wherein the parties had each acted knowledgeably, prudently, and without compulsion.

 The net present value (NPV) of a cash flow that an asset generates for a specific owner under a specific use.
 Value-in-use is the value to one particular user, and is usually below the market value of a property.